Carol Stabile: Contributions

 Stabile has published several books in the field of feminism including Feminism and the Technological Fix and White Victims, Black Villains: Gender, Race, and Crime News in US Culture.
 Additionally, she serves on the Ms. Magazine Committee of Scholars, and is an adviser and co-founder of Fembot Collective.
+In 2018, she published The Broadcast 41: Women and the Anti-Communist Blacklist detailing the era when the FBI lead an anti-communist crusade against progressive voices, especially women voices, in broadcasting.